SilentByte/aviator5g/README.md

 We are aiming to further improve the system and go through additional development iterations:

-* We would like to focus on video compression an streaming, as this is the part of the system that benefits the most from improvements and optimizations.
+* We would like to focus on video compression and streaming, as this is the part of the system that benefits the most from improvements and optimizations.

 * We plan to improve the configurability so that the vehicle control software can be configured externally (e.g. what axis input corresponds to what function of the drone).